Usbellows logo.png

 36" Expansion Joints for an Engineering and Construction Company in Singapore36" Expansion Joints for an Engineering and Construction Company in Singapore36" Expansion Joints for an Engineering and Construction Company in Singapore36" Expansion Joints for an Engineering and Construction Company in Singapore

-In October 1999, U.S. Bellow, Inc., the expansion joint subsidiary of Piping Technology & Products, Inc., fabricated three expansion joints for an E&C company in Singapore.
+In October 1999, US Bellow, the expansion joint subsidiary of Piping Technology & Products, Inc., fabricated three expansion joints for an E&C company in Singapore.
 The expansion joints manufactured included one 36″ single hinged expansion joint, one 36″ double hinged expansion joint and one 36″ double gimbal expansion joint.
 These expansion joints will be used at a compressor in Singapore.
 Due to the critical applications of these expansion joints, they were tested per ASME Sect.
 VIII Div.
 1 Appendix 26.
 The bellows together with the hinge assembly were hydro-tested.
 Additionally, a dry nitrogen test between the two plies was conducted to ensure that each of the two plies would withstand the design pressure.
 Gimbal expansion joints allow for restrained angular movement of attached piping in two planes.
 Expansion joints, in general, allow for axial, lateral, angular and torsional movement in piping systems.

 Read More